stereobooster/beoe/README.md

 - [ ] configuration to add class to root wrapper element
   - important to be able to add `not-content` for everybody who uses [tailwindcss-typography ](https://github.com/tailwindlabs/tailwindcss-typography)
+  - use figure instead of div for wrapper
 - [ ] remark-code-hook
   - and make it work with Astro out of the box
 - [ ] @datt/astro-graphviz - update readme